jimmyff/jimmyff-website/content/_index.md

 in_search_index = true
 +++

 Welcome and hello!
 [I'm Jimmy](/series/self-portraits), a 90's teen that never really grew up.
-I'm an avid gamer and an obsessive creator.
+I'm an avid gamer, an obsessive creator and dog lover.
 Befitting my favorite era, this is my little den on the internet (don't forget to sign my [guestbook](/guestbook) ;).
-Herein you will find some of my projects and a bit of an insight in to my scatterbrain (checkout [my blog](/blog/)).
+Herein you will find some of my projects and a bit of an insight in to my scatterbrain (_[see blog](/blog/)_).
 If you would like to contact me then [send me a message](https://docs.google.com/forms/d/e/1FAIpQLScIN2i8tudYfvWZO96Ed-_ma011PgZU-CrxRyCXdSA1z9NRjA/viewform).
+This website is first and foremost for me, it serves as a little diary which gives me a bit of record of the stuff I was up to many moons ago!

 ---

 ## Analogue & digital gaming

-I tend to find non-interactive things boring after a short-time, this is perhaps why I consider gaming one of my cornerstones.
-I love analogue gaming as a way of gathering friends and family around a table and having a great evening.
-I've dabbled in both [analogue game design](/tags/gamedev-analogue/) and [video game development](/tags/gamedev-digital).
-I'm a passionate gamer and a self-confessed [Nintendo](/tags/nintendo) fan-boy.
-I love boardsgames and enjoy RPG's too, feel free to [connect on BoardGameGeek](https://boardgamegeek.com/user/jimmyff).
+Gaming is one of my cornerstones, probably as I find non-interactive activities pretty boring!
+I love table top gaming as a way of gathering friends and family around a table and having a great joint experience (feel free to [connect on BoardGameGeek](https://boardgamegeek.com/user/jimmyff)).
+I love to  [design board games](/tags/gamedev-analogue/) and I've dabbled with [video game development](/tags/gamedev-digital) too.
+I'm a passionate gamer although I don't get much time for video games these days but I remain a die hard [Nintendo](/tags/nintendo) fan-boy.

 ---

 ## Coding & technology

-You can find my public work over on my [Github profile](https://github.com/jimmyff/).
+You can find my public projects over on my [Github profile](https://github.com/jimmyff/).
 I'm always creating something new!
 My main language is [Dart](/tags/lang-dart), I'm in love with the Flutter framework.
 I'm also trying to level up my [Rust](/tags/lang-rust) skills.
 I'm a big fan of serveless technology and my preferred backend is Google Cloud.

 ---